-A Lovely Café Opens Tomorrow in the Folger Shakespeare Library - Washingtonian
+A Lovely Cafe Opens Tomorrow in the Folger Shakespeare Library - Washingtonian

-The Folger Shakespeare Library may have missed an opportunity by not naming its new eatery As You Like it Cafe (as we suggested), but a café by any other name still looks as sweet.
+The Folger Shakespeare Library may have missed an opportunity by not naming its new eatery As You Like it Cafe (as we suggested), but a cafe by any other name still looks as sweet.

 Quill & Crumb (that name got the most votes in a public call for ideas) opens tomorrow in the newly renovated library’s gorgeous, wood-clad Great Hall.
 It marks the final stage of an $80.5 revamping that makes the Folger’s collections more accessible to the public.